 George Pond, Marketing Manager

-George Pond brings over 20 years experience in technical writing, internet development, and social media marketing to ecoPreserve.
-In 17 years at Walt Disney World Co., he wrote program documentation and provided data architecture services.
-Also, as Business Solutions Analyst at Magic Kingdom Park, George initiated technology projects for over 300 managers and executives.
+With over 20 years of experience in technical writing and internet development, George provides social media and website content for ecoPreserve.
+In 17 years at Walt Disney World Co., he wrote program documentation and planned data architecture for enterprise-scale applications.
+As a Business Solutions Analyst at Magic Kingdom Park, George initiated technology projects for over 300 managers and executives.
 He led FoxPro programming classes and taught Traditions I at Disney University.

 An experienced training developer, George wrote training programs for the U.S. Army, Computer Sciences Corporation, Sandy Corporation, and Fortune 500 clients nationwide.
 He is the author of A Job-Seeker’s Handbook for Social Media and the online course which accompanies it.